Empirical Careers... chasing a new vision to support researchers

 Last post, I told you where Empirical Careers is coming from...
 But where exactly, is Empirical Careers going???

-So, to be honest, Empirical Careers (and my own career) is a work in progress!
+So, to be honest, Empirical Careers (aka my own career) is a work in progress.

 What I do have, is a new “fuzzy vision”.

 Years ago I set myself a goal to create a “successful” business.
 Sometime last year, when I had to bring on additional people to manage my workload I realised, hey, I did it!
 I reached my goal!!
-My business was successful in all the ways I had (vaguely) imagined.
-I was providing a service that people wanted, and I was finally earning enough to get a mortgage (yay, I bought a house!).
-And something I hadn’t planned for but am super proud of, is that I have been enabling the awesome women in my team, to use their brains and skills while working the hours they want, around their kids and family life.
+My business was successful in all the ways I had (vaguely) imagined - I was providing a service that people wanted, and I was earning enough to pay my mortgage.
+But something I hadn’t planned on, and am super proud of, is that I had also enabled work for the awesome women in my team, to use their brains and skills while working the hours they want, around their kids and family life.
+Good things had come from letting my interests and values dictate my direction.

 I realised I needed to change something, not only because I was on the road to burnout, but because I had outgrown my own goals.

-I got some (overpriced) business coaching (more about that another time!) and I got all kinds of advice.
-I could just hire more people and grow the business so I’m personally doing less.
-Sure, but I hadn’t started my business to grow a business.
+I got some (overpriced) business coaching (more about that another time!) and I got all kinds of “advice” from the gurus on social media.
+Most of it saying I should just hire more people and grow the business so I’m doing less.
+Sure, ok.
+But I hadn’t started my business to grow a business.
 I’d started a business to help researchers.
 Growing for growths sake didn’t and still doesn’t feel right for me.
 I wanted (want?) something exciting to work towards.
-Somewhere in the distance I could see a new vista forming… and I decided it was time to direct this career path of mine toward it.
+Somewhere in the distance I could see a new vista forming… and I decided it was time to direct this career path of mine toward it (and hey presto… Empirical Careers).

-What remains a strong driver of my career direction, is my passion for supporting research (more specifically, its benefits, evidence-based policy and practice, new technology and medicines, all the stuff that can make the world a little bit less YKWIM).
-But after reading hundreds (and hundreds!) of grants and the associated track records, I have become more fascinated by the people behind the projects.
+What remains central to my “fuzzy vision”, is my passion for supporting research (more specifically, its benefits, evidence-based policy and practice, new technology and medicines, all the stuff that can make the world a little bit less YKWIM).
+But after reading hundreds (and hundreds!) of grants and the associated track records, I have become more fascinated by the people behind the research projects.

 I am regularly blown away by what some people have achieved.
 They discoveries they have made.
 The volume of work they have delivered.
 Their leadership of multidisciplinary teams.
 Their engagement with diverse stakeholders.
 Their generation of new knowledge and influence on policy and practice.